“Principle 1: Find Peace and Strength in Heavenly Father and Jesus Christ,” Help for Spouses (2019)

 “If we understand who we are, it equips us, it fortifies us, it prepares us to deal with every challenge, every obstacle that we encounter in our lives.
 It is the sure anchor and foundation upon which we can build” (“Find Peace and Strength in Heavenly Father and Jesus Christ” [video]).

 Remembering our divine identity as children of God helps us gain strength through the enabling power of the Savior and His Atonement.
 As we pray and offer our broken hearts to Him, He will mend and strengthen us.
 Prayer may be a struggle, but as we pour out our hearts to Him, He will mend and strengthen us.
-Prayer may be a struggle, but as we pour out our hearts to our loving Father, we can find peace beyond our understanding.
+As we pray to our Heavenly Father in faith, we can find peace beyond our understanding.

 Our struggles are known and recognized by Heavenly Father and Jesus Christ.
 We are loved deeply.
 As we exercise faith in simple and sincere ways, we can feel of Their love and They will guide us to people and resources that can help us.